simonhtet10/Haptic-Knob/README.md

 ## Why a knob

-The interesting part isn't the knob.
-It's the motor control stack underneath it.
+The knob serves as an intuitive way to control the motor stack underneath.

 Detents don't come from a mechanical spring and ball — there is no mechanical detent anywhere in this build.
 The knob is a 3-phase brushless motor running closed-loop field-oriented control, and